netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    either a start ("period-start") and end date and time ("period-end"), or a start ("period-start") and a positive time duration ("duration").
 For the first format, the start of the period MUST be before the end of the period.

+   The "time-zone-identifier" parameter indicates the identifier for the time zone.
+This parameter MUST be specified if either the "period-start" or "period-end" value is reported in local time format.
+It MUST NOT be applied to date and time values which are specified in the format of UTC or time zone offset to UTC.

    The "period-description" includes a description of the period.
 No constraint is imposed on the structure nor the use of this parameter.